bmeviauac01/datadriven/docs/en/lecture-notes/transactions/index.md

 Atomic execution means that we have a sequence of operations, and this sequence is meaningful only when all of it is executed.
 In other words, partial execution must be prohibited.
 In database systems, we often need multiple statements to achieve our goal, hence the sequence of steps.

-Let us imaging the checkout process in a webshop:
+Let us imagine the checkout process in a webshop:

 1. The order is recorded in the database with the provided data
 1. The amount of stock is decreased by one since one piece was sold